 java -jar gpsdings.jar trackanalyzer --kml "Elevation|20080622.kml|Jura, 20080622" 20080622.gpx

 The gpx files that are exported by Garmin's MapSource are not exactly like I want them to be.
-Using GPSBabel, the following one-liner extracts and merges all the tracks (-x track,merge), adjusts time so that the data points show the "real" time (-x move=+2h), drops any routes (-x nuketypes,routes), plus invokes some more clean-up:
+Using GPSBabel, the following one-liner extracts and merges all the tracks (-x track,merge), drops any routes (-x nuketypes,routes), plus invokes some more clean-up:

 gpsbabel -t -i gpx -f /path/to/infile.gpx \